torok839098/python-api-challenge/README.md

 * Clone the newly created repository to your local computer.

-* Within your local Git repository, establish a directory dedicated to this assignment, naming it by the Challenges, e.g., WeatherPy.
+* Within your local Git repository, establish a directory dedicated to this assignment, naming it in accordance with the Challenges, e.g., WeatherPy.

 * Inside the designated folder, incorporate the provided files api_keys.py, WeatherPy.ipynb, and  VacationPy.ipynb from the starter code ZIP file.